davkam/MiHeroBot/README.md

 ## SETUP
 To get the bot running a valid token key (DISCORD API KEY) is needed and will be requested on startup (if no key is registered).
-To acquire a token key, create a bot application on the discord developer portal (https://discord.com/developers/applications).
+To acquire a token key, create a bot application (with admin rights) in the discord developer portal (https://discord.com/developers/applications).